Overview

 Furthermore, to be eligible to apply, literary arts nonprofits must:

-• Serve adult writers and audiences;
+• Serve adult creative writers and audiences;

 • Have an executive director who has served in their role for at least twelve consecutive months; and

-• Have an annual operating budget of at least $50,000, in excess of in-kind (i.e., non-cash) revenue.
+• Have an annual operating budget of at least $50,000, in excess of in-kind (i.e., non-cash) contributions.

 • Nonprofit organizations and publishers whose primary mission is not focused on the literary arts and creative writers of poetry, fiction, creative nonfiction (distinguished from journalism or scholarship), or hybrid works.